Suwałki: Independent Poland

 By the end of July 1919, the Paris Peace Conference granted the town to Poland.
-As the newly-established border was disapproved of by the Polish government, it organised the Sejny Uprising on August 23, 1919.
-The Polish-Lithuanian War erupted and for several days fights were fought for the control over Suwałki, Sejny and other towns in the area.
+As the newly-established border was disapproved of by the Polish government, it organised the Sejny Uprising on 23 August 1919.
+The Polish-Lithuanian War erupted and for several days fighting for control over Suwałki, Sejny and other towns in the area took place.
 The war ended on the insistence of the Entente in mid-September.
 Negotiations took place in Suwałki in early October.
 During the Polish-Bolshevik War, the town was captured by the Communists and, after the Battle of Warsaw, it was again passed to the Lithuanians.
 It was retaken by the Polish Army.

-In the interbellum period, Suwałki became an autonomous town within the Białystok Voivodeship (1919-1939).
+In the inter-war period, Suwałki became an autonomous town within the Białystok Voivodeship.
 This resulted in another period of prosperity, with the town's population rising from 16,780 in 1921 to almost 25,000 in 1935.
 The main source of income shifted from agriculture to trade and commerce.
 Also, in 1931 the new water works and a power plant were built.
 Also, Suwałki continued to serve as one of the biggest garrisons in Poland, with two regiments of the Polish 29th Infantry Division and almost an entire Suwałki Cavalry Brigade stationed there.
 Beginning in 1928, Suwałki was established as the headquarters of one of the battalions of the Border Defence Corps.